python-sverige/protokoll/styrelsemote/styrelsemote-2015-02-25.md

 ### Sekreterare

-Fredrik Wihlborg was picked as secretary for this meeting
+Fredrik Vihlborg was picked as secretary for this meeting

 ### Justerare